 Thin provisioned disks and sparse files at VMFS datastores

-Let’s examine more closely how these features may affect on data recovery on VMFS disks.
+Let’s examine more closely how these features may affect data recovery on VMFS disks.

 For example: let’s imagine that you have 1Tb VMFS partition and have set up 4 thin provision virtual machines 1Tb each on this disk.
 This means that backing up all 4 VMs will result in 4 Tb of uncompressed data, regardless of how much data physically allocated by each VM on VMFS partition.
 Empty space will be filled with zeroes.

-Sparse files, as vmWare describes, are implemented by Hypervisor on top of VMFS level.
-Unlike NTFS or Linux’s realization where sparse files allocate disk storage space in a flexible manner, based on the minimum space required by each user at any given time.
-VMFS sparse files are used in snapshots only and therefore store only changes to the base VMDK since the moment when snapshot was created.
+Sparse files, as VMware describes, are implemented by Hypervisor on top of VMFS level.
+Unlike NTFS or Linux’s realization where sparse files flexibly allocate disk storage space, based on the minimum space required by each user at any given time.
+VMFS sparse files are used in snapshots only and therefore store only changes to the base VMDK since the moment when the snapshot was created.
 There are two realizations of such snapshot format:

 VMFSsparse -- used in VMFS 5 file system and is limited to 2Tb.

 SEsparse -- is a default format for delta snapshots in VMFS 6.
 It supports disks over 2Tb and available since ESXi Server v5.5.
-SEsparse has minor speed advantage on most loads and block sizes compared to VMFSsparse and is able to reclaim dead space from thin provisioned disks automatically.
+SEsparse has minor speed advantage on most loads and block sizes compared to VMFSsparse and can reclaim dead space from thin provisioned disks automatically.

-Such deep emulation of traditional thick provisioned disk increase compatibility with 3rd party software and legacy applications.
-However such approach significantly increase size of recovered data which is especially critical for slow SSH connections.
+Such deep emulation of traditional thick provisioned disk increases compatibility with 3rd party software and legacy applications.
+However, such an approach significantly increase the size of recovered data which is especially critical for slow SSH connections.

-Basically there are two methods to reduce size of recovered data:
+There are two methods to reduce the size of recovered data: